TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 combination: ``tx_blogexample_pi1[controller]=Post`` and
 ``tx_blogexample_pi1[action]=new``.
 The current blog is given as an argument with ``tx_blogexample_pi1[blog]=12``.
-Because the blog cannot be sent as an object, it must be translated into a unique identifier - the *UID*.
+Because the blog cannot be sent as an object, it must be converted into a unique identifier - the *UID*.
 In our case, this is the UID 12.
 Extbase creates the request out of these three parameters and redirections to the according ``PostController``.
-The translation of the UID back to the corresponding ``blog`` object is done automatically by Extbase.
+The conversion of the UID back to the corresponding ``blog`` object is done automatically by Extbase.

 Lets take a look at the called method ``newAction()``: